 Tim lives, promotes, inspires and researchers totally holistically.
 Tim has become an expert on dieting, fitness, relationships, business, travelling, tech gear, networking.... the list goes on and on!
 The author of 'The 4 Hour Work Week' is an absolute genius!
 Listening to this man is downright inspiring.
 But in such a simple way.
 He breaks down so many huge worldly ideas, along with his guests, to bring light to everyday strategies, making anyones life greater and easier.
 I'm obsessed.
+It's definitely one of the best free podcasts out there.
 I binge listen to Tim often and find myself beaming with power to take on my daily activities!

 2. Extra Pack Of Peanuts Show (EPOP)

-Heather and Travis have the best travel podcast on iTunes!
+Heather and Travis have the best podcasts about travel on iTunes!
 These 2 bicker, laugh and reminisce together about all their adventures and experiences.
-Interviews with fellow traveller's, a main theme is discussing how to travel more for less!
+Interviewing fellow traveller's, a main theme is discussing how to travel more for less!
 These guys are a ball of fun!
 My TOP pick for a genuine travel experience.